8 Useful Tips for Storing Glassware and Chinaware

 Label your boxes

 Unless you have x-ray vision, you’ll never find out what’s inside a box without opening it.
-Labelling your cardboard and plastic containers will is a great solution for this dilemma.
+Labelling your cardboard and plastic containers is a great solution for this dilemma.
+Include specifics like size, product type, or colour, so you can retrieve what you need easily.

 Avoid stacking boxes on top of each other